lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     }

 The variable :code:`n_samples` must be a positive integer specifying the absolute number of samples which should be selected.
+Alternative to :code:`n_samples`, you can also set :code:`proportion_samples` to set the number of samples to be selected relative to the input dataset size.
+E.g. set it to `0.1` to select 10% of all samples.
+Please set either on or the other.
+Setting both or none of them will cause an error.

 Each strategy is specified by a :code:`dictionary`, which is always made up of an :code:`input` and the actual :code:`strategy`.